-(1) Includes the effects of a pre-tax, non-recurring legal reversion of \$22.4 million associated with the settlement of three class action lawsuits in the state of New Jersey in the second quarter of 2000.
+- (1)Includes the effects of a pre-tax legal settlement of \$52.0 million associated with a 2001 settlement of a class action lawsuit in the state of Missouri, Illinois and Tennessee. - (2)Includes the effects of a pre-tax legal reversion of \$22.4 million associated with the 1999 settlement of three class action lawsuits in the state of New Jersey.

-NOTE Q -- RELATED PARTY TRANSACTIONS
+NOTE 0 -- RELATED PARTY TRANSACTIONS